minblock/luascoin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven LUA tests.
+Utilities to generate test vectors for the data-driven LUASCOIN tests.

 Usage: